bcho5212/testFlask/README.md

 http://localhost:5000/

+Currently:
-Currently - Only the following Vendors are configured and will return results:
+Only the following Vendors are configured and will return results:
 - LB+MOR
 - MOR-Only